The Black Hills and Badlands Beyond Sturgis

 Head into Deadwood from any direction.
 Coming from the west or north, connect with Interstate 90 and head toward Spearfish a former South Dakota mining town and today home of Black Hills State University.
 A few miles before Spearfish, exit I90 onto southbound US Highway 85 toward Deadwood.
 US 85 offers scenes of the Black Hills and leads straight into Deadwood.
 From the east, set a course for Sturgis again taking Interstate 90.
 At Sturgis, exit I90 onto US Highway 14A westbound toward Deadwood.
 US 14A provides equally good views of the Black Hills.
 But the very best way to ride into Deadwood is from the south.
 Check your map for route options, but for our money US Highway 385/US16 through Custer State Park past Mount Rushmore and into Deadwood is far and away the one to pick.
 More about this route in a minute.

-Deadwood Claims a Rich Western Mining Heritage
+Rich Western Mining Heritage

-Deadwood South Dakota started out as a mining town after gold was discovered in the Black Hills.
+Deadwood South Dakota started as a mining town after gold was discovered in the Black Hills.
 Eventually the railroad arrived.
 With that the town grew into a trading center.
-Growth brought local establishments ranging from hospitality to gambling to everything in between.
+Growth brought local establishments ranging from hospitality to gambling and everything in between.
 Notable legends of the west could be found in Deadwood.
 Wild Bill Hickock met his end there.

 We put together two rides that begin and end in Deadwood.
 Each takes you through a part of the sprawling forests and prairies that make up the Black Hills and Badlands.
-Start early in the morning, take time to enjoy the many scenic stops along the way, and return to Deadwood at the end of the day to talk about the ride over dinner in one of the many restaurants in town.
+Start early in the morning, take time to enjoy the many scenic stops along the way, and then return at the end of the day to talk about the ride over dinner in one of the many restaurants in town.

 Ride the Badlands National Park

 National Parks are always worth a visit for their natural beauty and historic significance.
 You can read more about Badlands National Park in the article Ride the Badlands National Park.
 The expansive grassland vistas are inspiring and humbling at the same time.
 Among national parks, Badlands is known for great hikes and abundant wildlife.
-The visitor center is modest, but offers cold drinks and other welcome essentials.
+The visitor center is modest but offers cold drinks and other welcome essentials.
 The first ride we suggest takes you from Deadwood through Badlands National Park and back in a comfortable day of riding.